-Pursuant to the revised Articles of Association, the Board of Directors shall submit at the forthcoming Annual General Meeting the proposed maximum compensation separately for the Board of Directors, for the period from the Annual General Meeting 2015 to the Annual General Meeting 2016 (Agenda item 5.1), and for the Executive Board for the business year 2016 (Agenda item 5.2).
+Pursuant to the Articles of Association, the Board of Directors shall submit at the forthcoming Annual General Meeting the proposed maximum compensation separately for the Board of Directors, for the period from the Annual General Meeting 2017 to the Annual General Meeting 2018 (Agenda item 5.1), and for the Executive Board for the business year 2018 (Agenda item 5.2).
 This Report explains the related proposals of the Board of Directors.

-It should be mentioned that in addition to their vote on the maximally possible compensation amount for the Board of Directors and the Executive Board, shareholders can at subsequent Annual General Meetings retrospectively vote on the Compensation Report including the actual compensation pay-out.
+In addition to their vote on the maximally possible compensation amount for the Board of Directors and the Executive Board, shareholders can at subsequent Annual General Meetings retrospectively vote on the Compensation Report including the actual compensation pay-out (advisory vote).